On proper splinters in positive characteristic

 \begin{remark}[The $F$-split property and $D$-equivalence] As asked by Zsolt Patakfalvi, we are unaware whether the $F$-split property is stable under $D$-equivalence.
 As a partial result, we mention that under the assumptions of \cref{cor:d-equiv-gFr}, if $X$ and $Y$ are $D$-equivalent and if $-K_X$ is big, then $X$ is $F$-split if and only if $Y$ is $F$-split.
 For this, one argues as in the proof of \cref{cor:d_equvialent_splinters_pseudo-rational} by using \cref{rnk:F-split-O-eq}.

-Moreover, if $X$ and $Y$ are $D$-equivalent abelian varieties (resp.\ K3 surfaces, resp.\ strict Calabi--Yau threefolds), then $X$ is $F$-split if and only if $Y$ is $F$-split.
-This is classical in the case of abelian varieties and K3 surfaces, and is contained in \cite{ward} in the case of strict Calabi--Yau threefolds with the additional assumption that these have vanishing first Betti number.
-Let us provide a proof.
-Under the assumptions above, we have an isomorphism of $F$-isocrystals $H^i_{\mathrm{crys}}(X) \cong H^i_{\mathrm{crys}}(Y)$ for $i=1$ (resp.\ $i=2$, resp.\ $i=3$).
-For abelian varieties, this follows for instance from the more general fact that two $D$-equivalent smooth projective varieties have isogenous Albanese varieties \cite[Thm.~B]{honigs}.
-For K3 surfaces and strict Calabi--Yau threefolds, this follows from the general fact that the Mukai vector of the Fourier--Mukai kernel of a $D$-equivalence induces an isomorphism of $F$-isocrystals between the even-degree cohomologies and between the odd-degree cohomologies (see e.g.~\cite[Prop.~5.33]{huybrechts_fm_transforms}) together with \cite[Thm.~B]{honigs} in the case of strict Calabi--Yau threefolds.
-In particular, if $X$ and $Y$ are $D$-equivalent abelian varieties (resp.\ K3 surfaces, resp.\ strict Calabi--Yau threefolds), then $X$ and $Y$ have the same height.
-One concludes with the fact that such varieties have height 1 if and only if they are $F$-split\,; this is classical in the case of abelian varieties and is \cite[Thm.~2.1]{van_der_geer_katsura_on_the_height_of_calabi_yau_varieties_in_positive_characteristic} in the case of strict Calabi--Yau varieties.
+Moreover, if $X$ and $Y$ are $D$-equivalent abelian varieties or $D$-equivalent strict Calabi--Yau varieties over a perfect field, then $X$ is $F$-split if and only if $Y$ is $F$-split.
+In the case of abelian varieties, $X$ and $Y$ are then isogenous by \cite[Thm.~2.19]{orlov_derived_categories_of_coh_sheaves_on_ab_var_and_equiv_between_them} and therefore have the same height.
+In the case of strict Calabi--Yau varieties, $X$ and $Y$ have the same height by \cite[Thm.~5.1]{antieau_bragg_derived_invariants_from_topological_hochschild_homology}.
+One concludes with the fact that such varieties have height $1$ if and only if they are $F$-split\,; this is classical in the case of abelian varieties and is \cite[Thm.~2.1]{van_der_geer_katsura_on_the_height_of_calabi_yau_varieties_in_positive_characteristic} in the case of strict Calabi--Yau varieties. \end{remark}